cj-mills/cjm-fasthtml-tailwind/README.md

             self,
             prefix: str  # The utility prefix (e.g., 'w' for width, 'p' for padding) )
-        "Initialize with a utility prefix.
+        "Initialize with a utility prefix."

-Args:
-    prefix: The utility prefix (e.g., 'w' for width, 'p' for padding)"

     def build(
             self,